 - Warning!
 People can be touchy about their grammar.
 Instead of saying “your grammar is wrong,” be friendly and polite.

-- If your email app allows for it, you can use conditional formatting here to automatically include up to three typos per journalist.
+- If your email app allows it, you can use conditional formatting here to automatically include up to three typos per journalist.
 This is a great way to send these emails at scale.
-(My formatting here is from my cold email app of choice, GMass.
-I’ll talk more about why I use GMass later on in this article.)
+(My formatting here is from my cold email app, GMass.
+I’ll discuss why I use GMass later in this article.)

 - Asking what the journalist is working on next is a great way to continue the conversation.